-Let $\overline{Y}{s,t}(1,0)$ denote the average potential outcome of students in school s and year t in the (non-feasible) scenario in which all students in school s are only exposed to the spillover effects of role model interventions in other classes, without themselves being visited by a female role model.
+Let $\overline{Y}{s,t}(1,0)$ denote the average potential outcome of students in school s and year t in the (non-feasible) scenario in which all students in school s are only exposed to the spillover effects spillover effects in randomized experiments where units are clustered, without requiring a specific experimental design.
+This approach, however, cannot be easily adapted to our setting since it requires that the treatment is assigned at the individual level within clusters (schools), not at the group level (classes), in order to exploit variation in all the possible configurations of own and neighbours' observed treatment assignments.

+of role model interventions in other classes, without themselves being visited by a female role model.
 This "spillover-only" average potential outcome is defined as follows: